 What Is Keyword and Topic Clustering?

-That’s the main idea behind clustering.
-Today, I’ll explain how you can use keyword and topic clusters to increase your rankings.
+Today, I’ll explain how you can use keyword and topic clusters to increase your rankings. 👇

 What Is Keyword Clustering?

-So now, instead of creating two separate posts for ‘best sofa for living room’ and ‘comfortable sofa for living room,’ you’ll only create one post centered on the main keyword, and it’ll rank for all keywords in the cluster.
+👉 Example: Instead of creating two separate posts for ‘best sofa for living room’ and ‘comfortable sofa for living room,’ you’ll only create one post centered on the main keyword.

 Types of Keyword Clustering

-In our previous example, word similarity clustering would pick ‘best sofa for small living room’ and ‘best sofa for small living room uk,’ and put them in the same cluster.
+Word similarity clustering would put ‘best sofa for small living room’ and ‘best sofa for small living room uk’ in the same cluster.

-SERP analysis clustering, on the other hand, looks at the similarity between search results for different keywords:
+SERP analysis clustering looks at the similarity between search results for different keywords:

 How to Use Keyword Clusters